top of page

 Alongside continuous teacher assessments, there are national assessments at regular intervals in primary education that must be taken:

-• Children have a baseline assessment at the beginning of assessment
+• Children have a statutory baseline assessment at the beginning of reception

 • The Phonics Screening Check in Year 1 (June)

-• The end of Key Stage tests in Year 2 (KS1 SATs, May)
+• The end of Key Stage optional tests in Year 2

 Early Years Foundation Stage Profile (Reception)